nickdalsass/Travel-Planner/travel-planner/README.md

 @MyTeam Be sure to create a local environment file with the project url and project API key so you can access the endpoints locally!

+## Setting up ESLint & Prettier for this project

+@MyTeam If you are using VSCode, we will be using ESLint and Prettier for formatting, these can be easily downloaded in the Extensions Tab.

+## Variable Naming and Other Formatting Practices

+@MyTeam Please use camelCase variable naming!
+The only exception is when writing SQL queries (the attribute names have underscores i.e. trip_name, trip_location, etc.)

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.